 - Other Countries That Don’t Use The Euro:

 Exchange Rates: The exchange rate is a way to show how much one currency is worth in terms of the other.
 The rates change daily (although in tiny increments).
 You want to make sure you know the current exchange rate so you’re aware of what you’re spending.
-It is pretty simple with the Euro and Pound.
-It gets more confusing in Eastern Europe because each country uses their own currency and the number values on bills are very high.
+It is pretty simple with the Euro, Pound and Swiss Franc but it gets more confusing in Eastern Europe because each country uses their own currency and the number values on bills are very high.

-For example, in Hungary 4,049.82 HUF = about $20.
+For example, in Hungary, 5,731 HUF = about $20.
 This doesn’t mean that you can live like a king.
-It just means that you can buy a souvenir t-shirt for about 4,000 HUF.
-It can be pretty startling when your bottle of coke rings up as 900 HUF.
-Conversely, that £3 bottle of coke is costing you about $5.
+It just means that you can buy a souvenir t-shirt for about 5,731 HUF.
+It can be pretty startling when your bottle of coke rings up as 1000 HUF.
+Conversely, that £3 bottle of coke in England is costing you about $4.50.
 Make sure you know how much you are paying in your own currency.

-The Mighty ATM – How to Get Cold Hard Colorful Cash
+The Mighty ATM – The Best Way To Get Cash

 - Use A Debit Card: You do not want to use your credit card at the ATM.
-Using a credit card will be treated as a “cash advance” and your be hit with huge fees.
+Using a credit card will be treated as a “cash advance” and you will be hit with huge fees.
 Make sure you only use an ATM or debit card.